winitzki/scall/tutorial/programming_dhall.md

 The toy language `LExp` did not need to use all the possible features of GADTs.
-To see how the Church encoding technique can implement the full power of GADTs, look at an artificial example of a GADT where we introduced and set various type parameters for illustration:
+To see how the Church encoding technique can implement the full power of GADTs, look at an artificial example of a GADT where we assign various type parameters in different ways:

 ```haskell
 data WeirdBox a where   -- Haskell.